patrick-llgc/MeetingNotes/RadarCon2019/README.md

 # Radar Conference 2019
+Notes taken at IEEE Radar Conference 2019 at Boston, with a focus of Machine Learning and Deep Learning in Radar.

+Compiled by Patrick Liu.

 Disclaimer: If you are the author of any of the images and would not like to share the information, please contact me at `patrickl_at_xsense_dot_ai`.

   * [Monday](#monday)